 Yes, you may bring your own refrigerator and microwave to campus but they must fit the regulations.
 Refrigerators must be no larger than 4.8 cubic feet and microwaves can be no larger than 700 watts.
 This is to promote the safety of our residents from electrical fires.

 What are the standard bed sizes?

-In the traditional residence hall and the Legacy Park apartments, the bed is a regular twin bed.
+In the traditional residence halls, the Legacy Park apartments, and Aswell and Dudley residential suites, the bed is a regular twin bed.
 Residential Life provides a limited number of extra long mattress that can be requested by contacting our office at (318) 257-4038 several weeks before Fall check ins.
 Students requesting an extra long mattress must be at least six foot and four inches and provide a copy of their driver's license to verify.
 In University Park and Park Place apartments, the bed is a standard full size.

 What furniture is included?

 Each room includes: a bed, a chair, a desk, drawers, and a closet for each resident.
 Please see our page listing specific hall descriptions for further details for your residence hall or the on-campus apartments.